 gets a chance to engage.

-For interactive sessions, such as roundtable discussions, each in-person attendee would have an embedded monitor with a camera in their desk where they
+For interactive sessions, such as roundtable discussions, each in-person attendee would have an embedded monitor with a camera in their desk where

-with multiple screens.
+online meeting with multiple screens.

 Virtual networking breaks